six-two/mkdocs-placeholder-plugin/docs/advanced-usage.md

 ## Placeholder input tables

-Beginning with version 0.1.3, you can embedd input tables for placeholders.
+Beginning with version 0.1.3, you can embed input tables for placeholders.
 The following syntax is used:

 ```html